dratum/test-work-023/README.md

 3. MaterialUI for creating components and styling;
 4. Formik for creating the form;
 5. React-player for YouTube component;
+6. Deploy and hosting on Vercel;
-6. FSD for structuring the project architecture.
+7. FSD for structuring the project architecture.